Tag Archive: humpback whale

 Da-da-da-dum!

-We now have a humpback in our area that we’ll refer to as “Beethoven” thanks to the great creativity of Maureen and Dave Towers of Seasmoke Whale Watching.
+We now have a Humpback that we’ll refer to as “Beethoven” thanks to the great creativity of Maureen and Dave Towers of Seasmoke Whale Watching.

-Let me explain why I think this nickname is particularly clever.
+Let me explain why we think this nickname is particularly clever.

 • “X” if there is lots of black on the underside of the tail (less than 20% white)